iKarans/Anime-Quotes-API/README.md

 ## Introduction

 An Anime Quotes API built from scratch using Java, SQL and the Spring framework.
 The quotes are stored on a mySQL database.
 Each Quote has five attributes: id, Anime Name, Character Name, Category and the actual quote.
 Currently, there are three categories: motivation, cruel world, portfolio.

+Junit, AssertJ and the in memory h2 database were used for testing the service and repository.

 ## LocalHost Root Endpoint